kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - 4.36 O
   - Olesm's job is to follow Ilvriss around and keep him happy.
 Ilvriss likes Olesm.
 Olesm is annoyed.
   - Hawk delivers a letter to Olesm from Niers.
 Olesm is very excited.
+- 4.37 O
+  - Olesm and Pisces argue.
+Then they realize their similarities.
+An unlikely friendship emerges.
+  - Olesm and Pisces investigate the crypt.
+They find a secret room.
+Calruz might be alive.

 ## Volume 1